gorkemsandikci/LaraJobs/README.md

 ## LaraJobs

-This is my LaraJobs project for posting and finding Laravel jobs.
+This is my template LaraJobs project written in Laravel, PHP for posting and finding Laravel jobs.